How to choose the right computer equipment for your business to increase your productivity and efficiency without it costing the earth.

 Getting the right IT is just the first step.
 Appropriate training, policies and working practices can help you maximise return on your IT investment.

-Accounts software helps you track and manage your company finances, ensuring you keep on top of your business accounts.
+Accounts software helps you track and manage your company finances, ensuring you keep on top of your accounting.
+It can save you time and money by automating bookkeeping tasks, improving cash flow and financial management, and making it easier to prepare tax returns and annual accounts.

 Accounts software can be used to perform these core accounting tasks:

-More advanced business accounting software can carry out additional tasks like running payroll, stock control and recording purchases made through a retail point of sale system.
-These functions often require the accounts software to be integrated into your other business systems.
+Accounting software can also offer additional functions like running payroll, stock control and recording purchases made through a retail point of sale system.
+These extras may be available as optional ‘modules’, or by linking other software packages into your accounting system.

 For instance, an accounts package could be tied into your website to record online sales, or could link to your customer relationship management (CRM) software so you can see which customers are most profitable.